-But instead of using boring tables and numbers, use infographics to visualize data and help your audience see your point.
+But instead of using boring tables and numbers, visualize the data and help your audience see your point.

 Here’s a neat infographic by Yo!Kart, an eCommerce platform, that visualizes a bunch of statistics related to online shopping using a bar chart and more:

-If you’re a B2B company, using infographics to share relevant industry insights with your target audience can help position you as an expert or authority in your niche.
+If you’re a B2B company, using them to share relevant industry insights with your target audience can help position you as an expert or authority in your niche.

 For example, an email marketing software can create infographics on email marketing statistics to share the importance of this channel with their target audience.